A new course will start in October 2023.

 Based on proven strategies of singing-based breathing therapy (Singing for Lung Health: SLH), the association ARTS for HEALTH AUSTRIA together with the two start-ups, “ArtWave” and „Ludwig Med“ as well as the IMC University of Applied Sciences Krems (IMC Fachhochschule Krems) and Dr. Milos Petrovic (lung specialist in Vienna) realized a visionary project that combines art, medicine and music therapy.
 Within the initiative “Aufatmen” a team of experienced breathing coaches, singers and music therapists is creating a mindful, musical breathing program for people affected by Covid-19 long-term.
 This program is intended to improve breathing processes and relaxation (anxiety and stress reduction, etc.), and to support the physical and mental well-being of the project participants, so that they can literally breathe a sigh of relief and revitalize themselves.
 A similar project „Breathe“ of the English National Opera underlines the strong demand in the international field for such solutions in the context of pandemic control as well as their acceptance by those affected.

-Based on scientific findings on the positive effect of singing on respiratory processes in the human body (e.g. “Singing for Lung Health), we created a six-week program that can be taken online and (if possible) also in face-to-face form.
+Based on scientific findings on the positive effect of singing on respiratory processes in the human body (e.g. “Singing for Lung Health), we have now created an eight-week program that can be taken online and (if possible) also in face-to-face form.
 The weekly sessions include exercises to improve posture, breathing and voice training, and singing simple songs together.

 The program is artistically supported by audio and video recordings of professional singers and musicians.
 Folk songs and lullabies are used, as well as specially composed works of opera literature, which have a calming or energizing effect.
 Furthermore, explanatory videos are created with experts, which give instructions for breathing and singing and introduce the meaning and concept of the project in an easily understandable way.
 These materials are available online for the participants.